August 2, 2019

 The Federal University of Sergipe in Brazil Confers Honorary Doctorate

-Dr. Antoniolli and his wife, Ms. Neide, are welcomed by Soka University students
+Federal University of Seripe Rector Antoniolli and his wife, Ms. Neide, are welcomed by Soka University students

 On August 2, 2019, the Federal University of Sergipe in Brazil conferred an honorary doctorate upon Soka University founder and SGI President Daisaku Ikeda in recognition of his lifelong efforts to foster global citizens and his contributions to peace.
 The ceremony was held at the Soka University campus in Hachioji, Tokyo, and attended by Federal University of Sergipe Rector Angelo Roberto Antoniolli, his wife Josefa Neide de Souza and Brazil SGI General Director Miguel Shiratori.
 Soka University President Yoshihisa Baba accepted the award on behalf of Mr. Ikeda.